the-overdriven/G2-essential-mods/README.md

 # G2-essential-mods
 Gothic 2 plugins that should be played in any playthrough (modded or not)

 Absolutely mandatory: [Union](https://www.sefaris.eu/union/plugins).
-There are many sources, but sefaris.eu is most convenient.
+There are many sources, but sefaris.eu is currently most convenient and reliable.

 ### my mods
 - [my tiny zPE mods](https://github.com/the-overdriven/G2-my-zPE-mods) (runnable with zParserExtender, mods including "NB" in name are dedicated for New Balance mod) | [download all](https://github.com/the-overdriven/G2-my-zPE-mods/archive/refs/heads/main.zip)